Myanmar Cuisine: A Tasty Journey

 Pretty much anything that can be deep fried, more than likely will be deep fried in Myanmar, these being a popular type of street food that is readily available almost everywhere.
 Everything from samosas to tofu is available deep fried and often accompanied with some kind of topping or dip, or with the fried food even being used as the topping itself.
 While not necessarily the healthiest food around, you won’t want to miss out on sampling this snack at least once during your trip.

 Less of a dish and more of a dining experience, and one you won’t want to miss out on, Thali is a kind of all you can eat scenario.
 Served on a metal platter, for a small charge you will be able to enjoy unlimited rice, soup, curry, chutney, vegetables and whatever else is going.
 While much of the food in Myanmar tends to be great value, this is one meal where you definitely get your money’s worth so be sure to try it while visiting.

 Rice and noodle dishes

 Rice and noodles feature heavily in Burmese cuisine, usually accompanying other dishes or being enjoyed as a light snack between meals.
 One variety of noodle and rice you should make a point of trying are Shan noodles and Shan rice.
 Both of these dishes are named after the region of Burma from which they originated.
 Shan-style rice is rice that has been prepared with turmeric and is usually topped with fish flakes and garlic oil, meanwhile Shan-style noodles is a dish consisting of sticky rice noodles usually served with pork or chicken, along with vegetables and other additions such as peanuts or sesame seeds, this dish is available both dry and in soup.

-If you’re interested in visiting Myanmar and sampling some of its tasty dishes for yourself, get in touch with one of our travel experts.
-Email us at email@example.com or call 020 7843 3531 for help in creating your perfect bespoke holiday.
+If you’re interested in visiting Myanmar and sampling some of its tasty dishes for yourself, contact one of our travel experts at firstname.lastname@example.org or call 020 7843 3531 for help in creating your perfect bespoke holiday.